HGustavs/LenaSYS/DuggaSys/microservices/Microservices Documentation/courseedService.md

 - Parameter: $cid
    - Type: int
-   - Description: Course ID used to identify which course is being used
+   - Description: Course ID used to identify which course is being used.
+Stored as int(10) in the database

 - Parameter: $coursename
    - Type: varchar
-   - Description: The name of the course
+   - Description: The name of the course.
+Stored as varchar(80) in the database

 - Parameter: $visibility
    - Type: tinyint
-   - Description: Visibility of the section
+   - Description: Visibility of the section.
+Stored as tinyint(1) in the database

 - Parameter: $versid
    - Type: varchar
-   - Description: ID of the course version to be updated or created
+   - Description: ID of the course version to be updated or created.
+Stored as varchar(8) in the database

 - Parameter: $courseGitURL
    - Type: varchar
-   - Description: The URL to the Git repository associated with the course
+   - Description: The URL to the Git repository associated with the course.
+Stored as varchar(1024) in the database

 - Parameter: $log_uuid
    - Type: int